 Historical Context

 Convenience checks have been around for several decades, evolving as a way for credit card companies to offer more flexible access to credit.
 Initially, they were designed to provide cardholders with a way to use their credit line in situations where credit cards were not accepted.
-Over time, they've become a marketing tool used by issuers to encourage cardholders to utilize their available credit, often without fully disclosing the associated costs.
+Over time, they've become a marketing tool used by issuers to encourage cardholders to apply their available credit, often without fully disclosing the associated costs That alone is useful..

 Potential Risks and Drawbacks